Find Affordable College Courses

 Eastern Gateway Community College excels when it comes to quality.
 It’s ranked in the top 20% of all schools on our Best Business Administration & Management Associate Degree Schools in Ohio list.

-In-state tuition fees for undergraduate students at UC Clermont College are $5,966 per year.
+The average tuition and fees for an in-state undergraduate at UC Clermont College are $5,966 a year.
 On average, business administration graduates from UC Clermont College take out $17,750 in student loans while working on their Associate Degree.
 The average monthly payment of a loan this size is about $170, assuming that the borrower is on a 10-year repayment plan.

-UC Clermont College also claimed a spot on our Best Business Administration & Management Associate Degree Schools in Ohio list.
-It’s in the top 15% of all schools in this category.
+In addition to its great value ranking, UC Clermont College is in the top 15% of all schools on our Best Business Administration & Management Associate Degree Schools in Ohio list.

 #8